gilesjohn/TSFTest/README.md

 Simple frontend TypeScript testing utility

-STILL UNDER DEVELOPMENT.
-The following instructions are placeholders and may or may not work.
-Do not run commands you don't understand.

 I intend to rewrite or at least wrap the python in node.js to simplify installation.

 ## Installation